jdc-cunningham/django-devkin-blog/README.md

+# Update 12-04-2017
+I've decided to pursue a different stack/languages namely node and react.
+So the blog section for this is not going to be made.
+I am continuing the development of the "devkin" note thing.
+I had a thought of using it to keep track of learning/developing on different stacks.
+It sucks how un-hirable I am right now, oh well, will be scrubbing plates for the forseeable future until I get out.

 # django-devkin-blog
 A lite-weight blog based on Django but designed to be displayed with a side-by-side thought-process pad "developer nakpin" hence devkin terrible name